 Recently, I received a request from one of my friends to review his portfolio.
-I was surprised to notice that most of his stocks were in losses, despite markets (Sensex) having risen about 30% in last one year.
-A casual chat revealed that he had invested in those stocks over last 2-3 years after listening to expert advice on popular financial news channels.
+I was surprised to notice that most of his stocks were in losses, despite markets (Sensex) having risen about 30% in the last one year.
+A casual chat revealed that he had invested in those stocks over the last 2-3 years after listening to expert advice on popular financial news channels.
 Unfortunately, he did not do personal analysis before investing in those stocks and bought them based on media recommendations.

 About 75% of the stocks were in losses with many losing up to 50% in value.
 While analyzing the stocks, I noticed that some of the companies had never made profits in their entire life.
-Some other companies had stagnant sales & profits since last many years.
+Some other companies had stagnant sales & profits for last many years.
 A few other companies were making cash losses and were relying on debt financing to fund their operations & investments.

 I suggested him to sell most of these companies.
 However, my friend, like many investors, did not want to sell them at a loss.
 He thought of holding on to these stocks in the hope that improving economic situation and ‘the Modi effect’ might help him achieve his buying price.
-Thought of buying more shares of these companies to lower the average buying price, were crossing his mind.
+Thought of buying more shares of these companies to lower the average buying price were crossing his mind.

 I realized that my friend, like many other gullible investors, was making some of the common mistakes that almost every stock market investor makes:

-Most Common Mistakes made by Investors
+Most Common Mistakes Made by Investors

 1. Misinterpreting Financial News Channels as a Reliable Source of Investment Information:

-Despite understanding that financial channels are profit centers that are run to grab viewership (aka eyeballs), many investors can not stop themselves from investing based on their advice.
+Despite understanding that financial channels are profit centres that are run to grab viewership (aka eyeballs), many investors can not stop themselves from investing based on their advice.
 The sole job of news channels is to get more & more eyeballs interested in their programs with continuous buy and sell recommendations day after day.
 News channels have to make the financial world thrilling for the viewer so that she gets addicted to it.
 Every other day, some stock must be presented as a strong buy and some other stock as strong sell to keep the viewer engaged.
-Financial channels never show the analysis of performance of all buy & sell recommendations by their experts in the past.
+Financial channels never show the analysis of the performance of all buy & sell recommendations by their experts in the past.

 2. Seeking Advice From the Wrong Advisor (TV Experts):

-Everyone needs advice to take decisions in areas where they do not have expertise.
+Everyone needs the advice to take decisions in areas where they do not have expertise.
 It happens in every aspect of our life whether personal or professional.
 We seek advisors to help us.
 However, not every time the search leads to the right advisor.
-We see people flocking to mushrooming religious saints (many of them now jailed) and similarly many others relying on TV experts.
+We see people flocking to mushrooming religious saints (many of them now jailed) and similarly, many others relying on TV experts.

 Past studies have shown that TV experts are not able to beat the markets.
 There have been also some cases where the expert has sold shares from his personal portfolio after giving buy recommendation for the stock on the channel.
 Many experts are known to be making more money from TV shows than from personal investments.

-3. Letting Emotions Influence the Investment Decisions:
+3. Letting Emotions Influence Investment Decisions:

 Many investors, despite recognizing that the stocks they have invested in are not good companies, are not able to sell them.
 It becomes very difficult to take the sell decision.
 Psychologists have said that we as humans do not like to take losses.
-We would prefer to avoid losses than make gains.
+We would prefer to avoid losses than making gains.
 The main aim of the investors narrows down to recovering the buying price of their stocks.
-Investors are willing to put in additional money in non-profitable companies, if it could help them recover their losses faster.
+Investors are willing to put in additional money in non-profitable companies if it could help them recover their losses faster.

 4. Not Comprehending the Opportunity Cost of the Money: